vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 DNSSEC adds a security layer to this phonebook.
 It uses digital signatures to make sure the information in the phonebook can be trusted and hasn't been tampered with.
 It's like putting a lock on the phonebook to prevent DNS spoofing.

 ## DANE (DNS-based Authentication of Named Entities)
 DANE used the DNS infrastructure to store details about the security of a service, such as the public key of a certificate.
 These details act as a special seal of approval, ensuring that when your computer talks to this service, it's real and it's safe.
-DANE uses the TLSA _(Transport Layer Security Authentication)_ record type, which allows users to verify the stored details received from a service _(such as a web or mail server)_ by querying the DNS for its information.
+DANE uses the TLSA _(Transport Layer Security Authentication)_ record type, which allows users to verify the security details from a service _(such as a web or mail server)_ by querying the DNS for its information.

 > DANE relies on DNSSEC and only works when DNSSEC is enabled.